paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-111-weather-research-and-forecasting-innovation.md

 **(d) Additional forms of transaction authorized**

-(1) **In general** — Subject to paragraph (2), in order to enhance the effectiveness of data and satellite systems used by the National Oceanic and Atmospheric Administration to meet its missions, the Under Secretary may enter into and perform such transaction agreements on such terms as the Under Secretary considers appropriate to carry out basic, applied, and advanced research projects to meet the objectives described in subparagraphs (A) through (D) subsection (c)(1).
+(1) **In general** — Subject to paragraph (2), in order to enhance the effectiveness of data, satellite, and other observing systems used by the National Oceanic and Atmospheric Administration to meet its missions, the Under Secretary may enter into and perform such transaction agreements on such terms as the Under Secretary considers appropriate to carry out—

+  (A) basic, applied, and advanced research projects and ocean exploration missions to meet the objectives described in subparagraphs (A) through (D) of subsection (c)(1); or

+  (B) any other type of project to meet other mission objectives, as determined by the Under Secretary.

 (2) **Method and scope**